zroyer/realtimeweather/README.md

 - `npm install`
 - `npm start`

-- check that shit out at `localhost:3000`
+- check it out at `localhost:3000`